 While the introduction of the GMT-Master II ref.
 126710BLNR is big news, even more newsworthy (and perhaps not as known) is the discontinuation of specific models from Rolex’s famed pilot’s watch collection.
-Read on to find out which GMT-Master II models Rolex has surprisingly dropped from their current catalog.
+Read on to find out which Rolex GMT models have surprisingly been dropped from their current catalog.

 Rolex No Longer Makes an All-Black Bezel GMT-Master II